Modapto/Self-Awareness/Self-Awareness-Workflow/ReadMe.md

    # Example event data - Must be configured for each case
    event_data = {
-      "description": "System performance anomaly detected", # Description of failt "productionModule": "[This will be based according to DT connected info]", "timestamp": "2024-01-24T15:30:45",  # ISO 8601 format - Can be omitted, as it is generated automatically "priority": "High", # Low, Mid, High
+      "description": "System performance anomaly detected", # Description of failt "module": "[This will be based according to DT connected info]", "timestamp": "2024-01-24T15:30:45",  # ISO 8601 format - Can be omitted, as it is generated automatically "priority": "High", # Low, Mid, High
       "eventType": "System Anomaly", # Can be whatever you want